belkevich/multiton/README.md

 @end
 ```

-2. Class should implement `sharedInstance` method in this way:
+2. Class should implement `sharedInstance` method for default `init` in this way:
 ```objective-c
 #import "ABMultiton.h"
 ...